-James Gray's The Yardsand more than with most films, The Yards truly belongs to its directoris the saddest film I have seen all year.
-I do not make this pronoucnement because people die in The Yards, or suffer from terrible diseases, though both of these things happen.
-Rather, the film hit me with an emotional wallop because nearly every scene, every moment, features a character being disappointed, or compromised, or made to know or see something he or she never wanted to imagine.
-Even when the movie starts, the characters Gray has written are not a happy bunch, so the decline in their emotional fortunes through the narrative sinks them to a decidedly low plane.
-I suppose I'm not doing a good job of selling The Yards, because people avoid depressing movies, and movies as depressing as this one can sometimes foolhardily embrace their own relentlessness.
-In fact, I thought Gray's first film, the identically premised Little Odessa, got irritatingly lost in its own anhedonia.
-The Yards, however, is a very good film, and though obviously flawed, it does generate one form of elation: the feeling of seeing a young director stick to the guns of his tricky, ambitious material, and find the right people to tell his story.
+James Gray's The Yardsand more than with most films, The Yards truly belongs to its directoris the saddest film I have seen all year, and not because people die in it or suffer from terrible diseases, though both of these things happen.
+Rather, The Yards hit me with an emotional wallop because nearly every scene, every moment, features a character being disappointed or compromised, or made to know or see something he or she never wanted to imagine.
+Already when the movie starts, Gray's characters are not a happy bunch, so the decline in their emotional fortunes through the narrative sinks them to a decidedly low plane.
+I suppose I'm not doing a good job of selling The Yards, because people avoid depressing movies, though The Yards avoids the pitfall of so many other, equally dispiriting movies that get bogged down in flaunting their own relentlessness.
+I, for instance, thought Gray's first film, the identically premised Little Odessa, got irritatingly submerged in its own anhedonia.
+The Yards feels not just better but more earnest than its predecessor, its style and its drama possessed of greater integrity.
+As grim and obviously flawed as the movie is, it generates one form of elation, which springs from watching a young director stick to the guns of some tricky, ambitious material and enlist the right people to tell his story.

 Mark Wahlberg stars as Leo, a twentysomething who just completed a prison sentence he earned for stealing cars.
-The first sequence of The Yards comprises the teeming, amber-lit homecoming party that Leo's mother Val (Ellen Burstyn) throws on her son's behalf, and the first of the movie's many notes of melancholy eloquence comes when Leo walks through the door, and for a beat or two, no one notices.
-Val is a noble sufferer, only half-na´ve, like Joe Pesci's mother in GoodFellas as directed by Douglas Sirk.
-Also, like Vanessa Redgrave in Little Odessa, she's deteriorating from a terminal heart condition that has of course worsened during Leo's run-ins with the law.
+The first sequence of The Yards comprises the teeming, amber-lit homecoming party that Leo's mother Val (Ellen Burstyn) throws on her son's behalf; the first note of melancholy eloquence comes when Leo walks through the door, and for just a beat, no one notices.
+Val is a noble sufferer, only half-naëve about the world she's stuck in, and similar to Vanessa Redgrave in Little Odessa, she's deteriorating from a terminal heart condition that has of course worsened during Leo's run-ins with the law.

-Hers is not, however, the only important acquaintance the prodigal son remakes upon returning to this working-class apartment.
-He has a tense conversation with his aunt Kitty Olchin (Faye Dunaway), who barely veils her contempt for Leo's reckless past, especially because of how his decisions affected her sister, Val.
-He initiates a stilted, perhaps flirtatious but totally unenergetic exchange with Erica (a brunette Charlize Theron), Kitty's daughter, and he warmly embraces Willie Gutierrez (Joaquin Phoenix), Leo's old buddy and Erica's soon-to-be fiancé.
-The only important character missing from this menagerie of wounded animalsthough, as an exception that proves the rule, Willie is a hyperactive, smooth-talking sharkis Frank (James Caan), Kitty's husband and Erica's stepfather, who runs a business that seeks and fulfills maintenance and construction contracts for the New York City public transportation system.
+Val's is not the only important acquaintance this prodigal son re-makes upon returning to this working-class apartment.
+He has a tense conversation with his aunt Kitty Olchin (Faye Dunaway), who barely veils her contempt for Leo's reckless past, especially given how his conduct has affected her sister, Val.
+He initiates a stilted, perhaps flirtatious, but totally unenergetic exchange with Kitty's daughter Erica (a brunette Charlize Theron), and he warmly embraces Willie Gutierrez (Joaquin Phoenix), Leo's old buddy and Erica's soon-to-be fiancé.
+The only important character missing from Within this menagerie of wounded animals, Willie stands out as a hyperactive, smooth-talking shark, his ink-black hair and carmine-colored shirt standing out within the ochre palette of these opening scenes, as does his pushier, more effusive demeanor.
+Meanwhile, the only important character missing from this long narrative movement is Frank (James Caan), Kitty's husband and Erica's stepfather, who runs a business that seeks and fulfills maintenance and construction contracts for the New York City public transportation system.
 The "yards" of the title are the subway yards where cars wait to be repaired or reactivated on the city rails.
+That title is partially appropriate because two shocking, unpremeditated acts of violence transpire in that setting, each helping to destroy Leo's nascent attempt to reestablish himself despite his lack of direct culpability in either incident.
+The Yards is also fitting as a moniker for this film, though, because watching the sad pileup of characters who constitute Leo's extended family feels an awful lot like beholding the spectacle of Frank's sleeping, derelict train cars, some of them bound to get recuperated into service, others consigned to waste away forever in the dim, stale air.

-While we're on the subject, the title of The Yards is partially appropriate because two shocking, unpremeditated acts of violence that destroy Leo's nascent attempt to reestablish himselfacts in which, I should add, Leo plays a mostly innocent role.
-The title is also fitting, though, because watching the pileup of characters that constitute Leo's extended family resembles the spectacle of these sleeping, derelict cars, of which someone will presumably be reactivated and others consigned to waste away in the grim air.
-Gray and co-writer Matt Reeveswho scripted and helmed his own very sad, very underrated, but very different movie, 1996's The Pallbearercannot be accused, despite the vastness of their cast and the proliferation of plot lines, to have packed too much into their screenplay.
+For all the vastness of the cast and the proliferation of plot lines, Gray and co-writer Matt Reeveswho scripted and helmed his own very sad, very underrated, but very different movie, 1996's The Pallbearercannot be accused of packing too much into their screenplay.
 Or, at least, there is less surplus in the script than my attempt to thumbnail it might imply.
-One of the central, toughest ambitions of The Yards is to present not just the characters and their dilemmas but a neighborhood, a time period, and an entire historical moment in painstaking detail.
-The boundaries of this narrative, which I won't even attempt to exhaust here, include civic corruption, small-scale terrorism, racism among immigrant cultures, secret love, and generational conflict.
+One of the central, toughest goals of The Yards is to present not just particular characters and their dilemmas but a canvas of an entire neighborhood, time period, and historical moment in painstaking detail.
+The furthest reaches of this narrative, which I won't try to exhaust here, include civic corruption, small-scale terrorism, racism among immigrant cultures, secret love, and generational conflict.

-These threads all feel organically absorbed into a cohesive work because the mood, however mournful, is so strenously preserved and precisely detailed.
-Gray tinkered with this film for over a year beyond its approved schedule and went way over budget.
-Part of the reason can be divined from anecdotes like that which has Gray's crew water-coloring every surface of the sets (walls, lampshades, furniture) so the reflected light would be pearlier, more subdued.
-He may be only slightly less mad than the obsessive-compulsives who bend Nick Park's runaway chickens millimeter by millimeter, but this self-styled auteur's attention to detail pays off beautifully, as eccentricities.
-The Yards feels like one of the painfully intimate, public-private elegies we haven't really seen since the 1970s, and not merely because of the iconic presences of Burstyn, Caan, and Dunaway, all of them welcome sights, all turning in haunting, restrained performances.
-Phoenix, facing a higher degree of difficulty than he did in Gladiator, plays a more choleric version of the pathetic hoods John Cazale might have played, and Wahlberg, who feels like a 70s icon because of Boogie Nights, is well-cast as the taciturn but hardly unfeeling Leo.
+These threads all feel organically absorbed into a cohesive work because the mournful but intricate mood of The Yards is so precisely detailed and scrupulously preserved.
+If we're to believe the trade press, Gray tinkered with this film for over a year beyond its approved schedule and went way over budget.
+Anecdotes have emerged about Gray, for example, recruiting his crew to watercolor every surface of the sets (walls, lampshades, furniture) so the reflected light in these scenes would be pearlier, more subdued.
+He may be only slightly less mad than those obsessive-compulsives who bend and nudge Nick Park's runaway chickens millimeter by millimeter from shot to shot, though we rarely celebrate such intensive investment in our dramatic storytellers as we do in our animators.
+More to the point, this self-styled auteur's attention to detail pays off beautifully, enriching his storytelling as much more than a stylistic eccentricity.
+The Yards feels like one of the painfully intimate elegies for stymied lives and civic malaise we saw so much of in the 1970s but rarely since then.
+The iconic presences of Burstyn, Caan, and Dunaway are not the only sources for this impression, though all of them are very welcome sights, turning in haunting but restrained performances.
+Among the newer faces, Phoenix faces a higher degree of difficulty than he did with his role in Gladiator, playing a more choleric version of the inarticulate, semi-pathetic hoods John Cazale used to render, and Wahlberg, who feels like a 70s icon because of Boogie Nights, is well-cast as the taciturn but hardly unfeeling Leo.

-And yet, the primary way in which The Yards evokes films like The Conversation and Five Easy Pieces is the way it constructs a sort of vertiginous abyss of sadness.
-Leo, who sees his sad family, tries to get his job, and is disappointed by his prospects, so he takes a risk, where his worst fears are realized, and he runs to protect himself, by which point he is isolated from everyone he cares about.
-He can't even look to the justice system for help, because besides the epidemic corruption among political networks, he knows that his past offenses make him a threat in the public eye.
-There isn't anyone alive, stranger or not, who can look at Leo without being worried, alarmed, or afraid.
-Erica is the closest thing to an exception, but she is also The Yards' closest thing to a disaster.
-Theron plays her with a bit too much Bambi-eyed obviousness, and the arc of her character is the most hackneyed and unnecessary development in a film that has plenty else going on.
-It is dispiriting to see a film so choked with real emotion cheat so overtly to generate a false climax.
+The primary way in which The Yards evokes films like The King of Marvin Gardens or Five Easy Pieces concerns its vertiginous abyss of sadness, as potent in widescreen exteriors as it is in bedrooms and private hallways.
+Leo, reunited with his sad family but steadily disappointed in his attempts to really reboot his life, takes a plausible risk to help himself get ahead; when his worst fears are realized, he struggles to protect himself and the people he cares about, but these efforts only isolate him from that very circle.
+He can't look to the justice system for help, because even leaving aside the epidemic corruption among political networks (which the film powerfully exhibits), Leo knows that his past offenses make him a threat in the public eye.
+There isn't anyone alive, stranger, friend, or relative, who can look at Leo without being worried, alarmed, or afraid.
+Erica is the closest thing to an exception but she is also The Yards' closest thing to a blatant dramatic weakness.
+Theron plays her with a bit too much Bambi-eyed sympathy, an obvious and sentimental approach to the character that's out of sync with the film's tone.
+The arc of her character is also the most hackneyed and unnecessary development in a film that has plenty else going on.
+It is dispiriting to observe a film so choked with real emotion cheat so overtly in order to generate a "shocking" but transparently rigged climax.

 National Board of Review: Best Supporting Actor (Phoenix; also cited for Gladiator